Structural process overviews for Snowflake on AWS

 Structural applies the configured generators to the data in the files, then writes the resulting files to an S3 bucket or external stage.

-If you use a single location for both source and destination data, the data files are copied into an output
+If you use a single location for both source and destination data, Structural copies the data files into an output

 folder.